User Control

 What are Best Practices to Design for User Control?

 To design for optimal user control means to follow certain best practices.
-These practices can guide designers to create interfaces that effectively empower users, prevent errors and more.
+These practices are a great help that can guide designers to make interfaces that effectively empower users, prevent errors—and more.

 1. Understand User Needs and Preferences

 The first step is to understand the users themselves.
-Designers should conduct thorough UX research to understand users' needs, preferences and expectations.
-This knowledge can guide decisions regarding the degree and form of control to provide.
+Designers should do UX research—and do it thoroughly—to understand users' needs, preferences and expectations.
+This knowledge can guide the decisions designers must make regarding the degree and form of control to give their product’s users.

-UX Strategist and Consultant, William Hudson explains the need to conduct solid user research in this video:
+UX Strategist and Consultant, William Hudson explains why it’s so important to conduct solid user research in this video:

 Show Hide video transcript